andrassz/interview-test-trivia/README.md

 #### **Your tasks are**:
 1. use the provided components from `apps/test-trivia` to establish the workflow towards to the backend
-2. make api calls from frontend to backend
+2. amend and complete api calls from frontend to your new backend

 # How to work with this repo